capsule-corp-ternoa/white-paper/white-paper-en.md

 ## Data decentralization

-The Ternoa Blockchain is designed to be a Parachain of the Ternoa network.
+The Ternoa Blockchain is designed to be a Parachain of the Polkadot network.
 Thus, it will have its own network of servers and at the same time use the Ternoa network to decentralize data.

 *Fig. 3 - polkadot parachain relay system.*